DataDog/documentation/content/security/tracing.md

 ## Tailored Instrumentation

-If a customer requires tailored instrumentation for a specific application, they should consider relying on the agent-side tracing API to select individual Spans to include in Traces submitted to Datadog.
+If a customer requires tailored instrumentation for a specific application, they should consider relying on the Agent-side tracing API to select individual Spans to include in Traces submitted to Datadog.
 See the [API documentation][6] for additional information.

 ### Further Reading